The art of prospecting: 7 tips and 10 nuggets to write the perfect B2B prospecting email

 Tip #1: Always check your awesomeness

-My lovely team at SoPro have been studying the alchemy of prospecting day in and day out.
+Our lovely team at Sopro have been studying the alchemy of prospecting day in and day out.

-And they’ve distilled its essence int to a free tool that will automatically check just how awesome your B2B prospecting mail is likely to be.
+And they’ve distilled its essence into a free tool that will automatically check just how awesome your B2B prospecting mail is likely to be.

 It couldn’t be simpler to use: just load your copy into the aptly-named email awesomeness checker – and we’ll show you exactly where it falls flat.

 What’s the mystic science that lies behind our awesomeness checker?

 Well, that would be telling, but I can reveal that it’s based on